CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Experimental Evaluation

 \subsection{Experiments in real conditions}

-The first type of test is conducted using a Hokuyo UTM-30LX sensor, whose angular range is $\lambda = 3\pi/2$ rad and radial range $r_{\max} = 30.0$ m, in the Electrical and Computer Engineering Department's Laboratory of Computer Systems Architecture (CSAL), of the Aristotle University of Thessaloniki, an Occupancy Grid map of which is depicted in figure \ref{fig:a:map_and_trajectory}.
+The first type of test is conducted using a Hokuyo UTM-30LX sensor, whose angular range $\lambda = 3\pi/2$ rad and radial range $r_{\max} = 30.0$ m, in the Electrical and Computer Engineering Department's Laboratory of Computer Systems Architecture (CSAL), of the Aristotle University of Thessaloniki, an Occupancy Grid map of which is depicted in fig. \ref{fig:a:map_and_trajectory}.
+The map's resolution is $0.01$ m / pixel, and it was constructed via ROS package \texttt{open\_karto}.
 The sensor was mounted on a Robotnik RB1 robot, which was teleoperated within the environment while scans were being recorded.
-This resulted in $N_{S}=6669$ range scans, whose number of rays are downsampled by a factor of four before being inputted to CBGL and Advanced Localization System (ALS) \cite{als_jp}.
-The latter implements Free-Space Features \cite{als_eth} and, contrary to CBGL, it is not a single-shot method; however, it is selected for comparison against CBGL due to the fact that it is the only state of the art method which exhibits feasible execution times with respect to the collected range dataset's volume (see bottom of fig. \ref{fig:b:boxplots}).
+This resulted in $N_E = 6669$ range scans, whose number of rays are downsampled by a factor of four before being inputted to CBGL and Advanced Localization System (ALS) \cite{als_jp}.
+The latter implements Free-Space Features \cite{als_eth} and, contrary to CBGL, is not a single-shot method; however, it is selected for comparison against CBGL due to the fact that it is the only state of the art global localisation method which exhibits feasible execution times with respect to the collected range dataset's volume (see bottom of fig. \ref{fig:b:inliers_per_pose} for indicative execution times of state of the art methods).
 CBGL's internal \texttt{sm2} method is chosen to be PLICP \cite{Censi2008c} due to its low execution time and the sensor's non-panoramic field of view.
-The top of figure \ref{fig:a:awesomeness} depicts the proportion of output pose estimates from each method whose position and orientation error is lower than outlier thresholds $\delta_{\bm{l}}$, $\delta_{\theta}$; at the bottom they are depicted exclusively for CBGL's output and its internal pose sets.
-Table \ref{tbl:a} provides a summary of the magnitude of pose errors and execution times of the two methods.
+The top of fig. \ref{fig:a:awesomeness} depicts the proportion of output pose estimates from each method whose position and orientation error is lower than outlier thresholds $\delta_{\bm{l}}$, $\delta_{\theta}$; at the bottom they are depicted exclusively for CBGL's outputs and its internal pose sets.
+Table \ref{tbl:a} provides a summary of the errors and execution times of the two methods.

-From the experimental evidence it is clear that (a) Hypothesis \ref{hpt:hypothesis_h} is observed to be true $991$ times out of a thousand for an outliers' locational threshold $\delta_{\bm{l}} = 0.5$ m when an angular threshold is $\delta_{\theta}$ is not considered, and (b) CBGL outperforms ALS in terms of (i) number of pose estimates within all locational and angular thresholds and (ii) execution time.
+From the experimental evidence it is clear that (a) CBGL manages to produce admissible solutions to Problem \ref{prob:the_problem} $991$ times out of a thousand for an outliers' locational threshold $\delta_{\bm{l}} = 0.5$ m when an angular threshold $\delta_{\theta}$ is not considered, and (b) CBGL outperforms ALS in terms of (i) position and orientation errors, (ii) number of pose estimates within all locational and angular thresholds, and (iii) execution time.